Installation Instructions

 Download and Installation Instructions

-The following installation instructions are for users running either Windows 2000 or Windows XP.
-However, the EdSim51 Simulator, because it is JavaTM based, should run on any operating system that has the Java Runtime Environment installed.
+The following installation instructions are for users running Windows or Ubuntu.
+However, the EdSim51DITM Simulator, because it is JavaTM based, should run on any operating system that has the Java Runtime Environment installed.
 Installation therefore on Linux, for example, should be similar to the steps described below.

 Get Java